DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 </div>

 Finally, consider a hypothetical variable on education, which describes the highest level of education completed and takes on one of the values *noHS*, *HS*, *College* or *Graduate_school*.
 This variable seems to be a hybrid: it is a categorical variable but the levels have a natural ordering.
 A variable with these properties is called an **ordinal** variable.
 A categorical variable with levels that do not have a natural ordering is called a **nominal** variable.
-To simplify analyses, any ordinal variables in this course will be treated as nominal categorical variables.
+To simplify analyses, any ordinal variables in this book will be treated as nominal categorical variables.
 In `R`, categorical variables can be treated in different ways; one of the key differences is that we can leave them as character values or as factors.
 When `R` handles factors, it is only concerned about the *levels* of values of the factors.
 We will learn more about this as we progress.

 Figure \@ref(fig:tax-fig) captures this classification of variables we have described.